 Many people are not aware of eating disorders or how they may affect one's health.
 Most of the population is not informed about common eating disorders and how accepted they are among female athletes.

 - Disabled people in sports

-Disabled people can take part in the disabled equivalent of many sports, such as, basketball, swimming, athletics, or football, ranging from international to entry level competitions.
-Most disabled people are advised to take part in sport as it will raise their self-confidence, improve their abilities, and enable them to interact with others who are in a similar situation as theirs.
+Disabled people can take part in the disabled equivalent of many sports, such as basketball, swimming, athletics, or football, ranging from international to entry-level competitions.
+Most disabled people are advised to take part in sports as it will raise their self-confidence, improve their abilities, and enable them to interact with others who are in a similar situation as theirs.